Relaxing the Exclusion Restriction in Shift-Share Instrumental Variable Estimation: Selection of valid IVs in shift-share estimation

-In short, the procedure works as follows: \begin{enumerate}[topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item Use aLasso or CIM with $\mathbf{y}$ as outcome, $\mathbf{x}$ as exposure and instrument with the share matrix $\mathbf{Z}$.
-The share matrix consists of all shares that the researcher believes to be valid. \item Use shares chosen as valid (associated with $\alpha_j=0$) for constructing the corrected IV
+In short, the procedure works as follows: \begin{enumerate}[topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item Use Adaptive Lasso or Confidence Interval Method with $\mathbf{y}$ as outcome, $\mathbf{x}$ as exposure and instrument with the share matrix $\mathbf{Z}$.
+The share matrix consists of all shares that the researcher believes to be valid.\footnote{The outcome and exposure are denoted by vectors $\mathbf{y}$ and $\mathbf{x}$, while the matrix $\mathbf{Z}$ collects the share instruments.
+Generally, scalars are in lower-case, vectors are in lower-case bold and matrices in upper-case bold.} \item Use shares chosen as valid (associated with $\alpha_j=0$) for constructing the corrected IV